Juniper-SE/fluent-plugin-jti-nus/README.md

 This work is based on the Juniper/fluent-plugin-udp-native-sensors github repo created by Vijay Gadde in 2017.
 All of the sensors and 98% of the logic was replaced, so I decided to create a new repo.

-Thank you to Todd Carrozzi, Principal RE Juniper Networks, for contributing RHEL8 installation notes and installation notes when working with air-gapped environments.
+Thank you to Todd Carrozzi, Principal RE Juniper Networks, for contributing RHEL8 installation notes.

 ## TODO